 Upon my diagnosis of fibromyalgia in the Winter of 2012, my physician let me borrow The First Year: Fibromyalgia: An Essential Guide for the Newly Diagnosed in order to grasp a better understanding of my condition.
 It starts with the first day of diagnosis and covers day by day for the first seven days, then the first few weeks, and then the last months of the first twelve months of being diagnosed.
-It covers, in detail, the symptoms; known origins (so far, but the origins are still largely a mystery); treatments; and personal stories of affected women and men.
+It covers, in detail, the symptoms, possible causes, treatments, and personal stories from affected women and men.

-This page does contain affiliate links which does not mean extra costs to you or an influenced review.
-All opinions are my own.
-Please read my full disclosure policy here.The First Year: #Fibromyalgia: An essential guide for the newly diagnosed. #fibrobooks Click To Tweet
+This post contains affiliate links which means, at NO extra costs to you, I earn a commission from any purchases made.
+For further details, please read my full disclosure policy.The First Year: #Fibromyalgia: An essential guide for the newly diagnosed. #fibrobooks #fibromyalgia #bookreviews #beingfibromom Click To Tweet

 Here is the book description of The First Year: Fibromyalgia on Amazon: